fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 </regexp>
 ```

-You can also write the pattern like below:
+You can also write the pattern like this:

 ```
 <regexp>